sybrew/the-seo-framework/readme.txt

 * TODO Added: Full Elegant Themes' Divi compatibility.
 Read more below under heading "About: Divi Compatibility".
 * TODO Added: Colorized character counters!
 These subtle colors now let you know you're doing it right right away :).
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
-* Changed: Color changes to the SEO Bar to fully support all color deficiency spectra, with limited support for achromatopsia (green and orange e.g. good and okay still look the same).
-This also makes the SEO bar more vibrant and more beautiful for non-colorblind people.
+* Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
+This also makes the SEO bar more vibrant for non-colorblind people.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
+* Improved: Breadcrumb generation time.
 * TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
 Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
-* TODO Fixed: Title bug with categories when both a custom title and category title are filled in.
+* TODO Fixed: Title bug with categories when both a custom title and category title are filled in. // UNCONFIRMED, weird.
 * TODO Fixed: AnsPress bug where not all page descriptions are fetched correctly on the front-end.
+* Fixed: WooCommerce main shop page took the title of the latest product.
+* Fixed: Inconsistent cache key for WooCommerce shop page.
 * Fixed: Robots.txt sitemap wasn't pointed to correctly on Subdirectory Multisite installations.
 * Fixed: Robots.txt sitemap wasn't pointed to correctly on Mapped Multisite domains.
+* Fixed: Bug for Home Title in the breadcrumbs when the homepage is a page.
+Because of the bugfix, the LD+Json cache will be flushed upon update.
+The cache will clean itself up within 7 days automatically.
 * Removed: /wp-includes/ blocking through robots.txt, this was accidentally added long ago and the removal should resolve issues with Google Webmaster Tools.

 **For developers:**
 /
 * Added: New function `AutoDescription_Render::the_home_url_from_cache( $force_slash )`.
+* Added: New function `AutoDescription_Render::get_the_real_ID()`.
+Fetches the real ID for all pages, posts, terms, taxonomies and CPT, including WooCommerce and AnsPress.
 * Added: New filters.
-(TODO document robots filters in site).
+(TODO document robots filters in TSF home).
 * Added: Static caching for the current page in ld+json breadcrumbs.
 * Changed: Default WordPress robots.txt is now completely overwritten to maintain compatibility.
 * Cleaned up code.